-Which IoT platform is best for your use case?
+Which IoT platform is best for your Applications?
 You may need an IoT platform that only takes care of the connectivity or the management of IoT devices within your network, with or without advanced analytics.
 But you may also require app development capabilities and the option to deploy your machine learning models right at the IoT edge.
 Here, we’ll discuss the key components of an IoT platform and what factors should influence your choice.

 To navigate the IoT platform landscape, let us look at the four layers of the IoT architecture.